 Understanding Each Other More Fully

-Love isn’t mind-reading.
-It’s learning how your partner experiences closeness, threat, and repair — and responding with greater accuracy and care.
-PACT helps you develop this kind of attunement, so connection becomes more natural and reliable.
+Connection isn’t about mind-reading.
+It’s about understanding how your partner experiences closeness, threat, and repair — and responding with greater accuracy and care.
+PACT helps couples develop this kind of attunement so connection becomes more reliable over time.

 A Relationship Built to Last

-My work is grounded primarily in PACT, and also informed by training in Emotionally Focused Therapy (EFT) and the Gottman Method.
-This allows me to draw on a range of well-established perspectives while staying anchored in a clear, structured approach to couples therapy.
+My work is grounded primarily in PACT and informed by training in Emotionally Focused Therapy (EFT) and the Gottman Method.
+This allows me to draw from well-established perspectives while remaining anchored in a clear, structured approach to couples therapy.

 How PACT sessions are different